marcglasberg/i18n_extension/README.md

 ## Good for simple or complex apps

 I'm always interested in creating packages to reduce boilerplate.
-For example, [async_redux](https://pub.dev/packages/async_redux/) is about Redux without boilerplate, and [align_positioned](https://pub.dev/packages/align_positioned) is about creating layouts using fewer widgets.
-This current package is also about reducing boilerplate for translations, so it doesn't do anything you can't already do with plain old `Localizations.of(context)`.
+For example, [async_redux](https://pub.dev/packages/async_redux/) is about Redux without boilerplate, [align_positioned](https://pub.dev/packages/align_positioned) is about creating layouts using fewer widgets, and [themed](https://pub.dev/packages/themed) is about simplifying the usage of colors and fonts.
+Likewise, the current package is about reducing boilerplate for translations.
+It does everything the plain old `Localizations.of(context)` does, but much easier.

-That said, this package is meant both for the one person app developer and the big company team.
+It's meant for both the one-person app developer and the big company team.
 It has you covered in all stages of your translation efforts:

-1. When you create your widgets, it makes it easy for you to define which strings should be translated by simply adding `.i18n` to them.
-These strings are called _"translatable strings"_.
+1. When you create your widgets, it makes it easy for you to define which strings (or identifiers) should be translated by simply adding `.i18n` to them.
+These are called _"translatable strings"_ or _"translatable identifiers"_.

 2. When you want to start your translation efforts, it can automatically list for you all strings that need translation.
-If you miss any strings, or if you later add more strings or modify some of them, it will let you know what changed and how to fix it.
+If you miss any of them, or if you later add more strings or modify some of them, it will let you know what changed and how to fix it.

 3. You can then provide your translations manually in a very easy-to-use format.

-4. Or you can easily integrate it with professional translation services, importing it from or exporting to any format you want.
+4. Or you can easily integrate it with professional translation services, importing it from or exporting it to any format you want.

 ## Setup